jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Property: startAddress

 Description: The server supports the IP search based on the starting IP address (a.k.a.
-CIDR prefix) of the CIDR address block of an associated ROA.
+CIDR prefix) of the CIDR address block of an associated RPKI ROA.

 Registrant Name: IETF